During the research phase of writing my book From Woe to WOW: How Resilient Women Succeed at Work I gave women audience members a survey. I asked:

 - Take adult responsibility.
 Decide what you really want and take action.

 - Keep agreements.
-If someone helps, do your part by following through.
+Do your part by following through.

 - Ask yourself, “How can I get what I really want in a healthy way?”